Spaces of tight contact structures in dimension 3: Introduction.

-Special thanks to \'Angel Gonz\'alez for the uncountable number of hours that he has spent listening to us.
+\textbf{Acknowledgements.} Special thanks to \'Angel Gonz\'alez for the uncountable number of hours that he has spent listening to us.
+We are grateful to V. Colin for valuable conversations.
 We want to acknowledge the interest and kindness of Ryan Budney that explained to us very basic things when we were getting into the fascinating world of smooth embeddings theory.
 Moreover, he was a great host when we visited him in Victoria where he taught us about sophisticated homotopy computations and what is more important about crab fishing and digesting.
-First author wants to thank Roger Casals, Yasha Eliashberg and Viktor Ginzburg for hosting him and asking him all the right questions in a visit to California in which this whole project unexpectedly began to take shape; and to Fabio Gironella for useful conversations/explanations about $3D$ contact topology.
+First author wants to thank Roger Casals, Yasha Eliashberg and Viktor Ginzburg for hosting him and asking him all the right questions in a visit to California in which this whole project unexpectedly began to take shape.
+Part of this project was developed while he was visiting the Institute for Advanced Studies in 2021, he would like to acknowledge the hospitality of the centre.
+He is also grateful to Fabio Gironella, Gordana M\'atic, Hyunki Min, Juan Muñoz-Ech\'aniz and Dishant Pancholi for valuable discussions.
+Finally, he really appreciates the encouragement provided by Y. Eliashberg, D. Pancholi, G. S\'anchez and, his wonderful advisor, F. Presas; after realizing that a previous preprint version of this article was wrong.
 The second author wants to thank Álvaro del Pino for his support and interest in this project.
 Also he would like to thank the Geometry group at Utrecht University where he was given a nice environment to develop this and other projects.
-The authors want to acknowledge the support of the Spanish national grant with reference number PID2019-108936GB-C21 (MINECO/FEDER) and by the excellence project CEX2019-000904-S. The first author is supported by Beca de Personal Investigador en Formación UCM.
-The second author is funded by Programa Predoctoral de Formación de Personal Investigador No Doctor del Departamento de Educación del Gobierno Vasco.
+The authors want to acknowledge the support of the Spanish national grant with reference number PID2019-108936GB-C21 (MINECO/FEDER) and by the excellence project CEX2019-000904-S. The first author was supported by Beca de Personal Investigador en Formación UCM.
+During the development of this work, the second author has been funded by Programa Predoctoral de Formación de Personal Investigador No Doctor del Departamento de Educación del Gobierno Vasco.